 That gives me 121″, now divide 121″ by the number of frames you think would fit.
 In the pictured example I used 6.

 So each frame + it’s spacing on the right would equal 20.16″ in width (The red arrows).

 So the frames size would be 20.16 minus the spacing on the right.

 The frame size would now be 20.16 – 3.5″ = 16.6″ (The blue arrows)

-Since I wanted a rectangular shape 16.6″ worked well.
-Basically I try the same formula with an additional square or minus a square to use the one that works best.
+Since I wanted a rectangular shape, 16.6″ worked well.
+Basically, I try the same formula with an additional frame or minus a frame, and figure out the one that looks best.